vanus-labs/docs/content/vanus-connect/connector-guides/source/dynatrace/setup.md

 # Dynatrace

-This guide contains information to set up a Dynatrace Source in Vanus Cloud.
+This guide contains information to set up a Dynatrace Source in Vanus Connect.

 ## Introduction